SuryaNarayananDev/Signup-Page-with-Node.js-and-Mongodb/README.md

-SetUp the project please follow the steps
+SetUp the project please follow the steps<br>
-1.setup  mongodb & mongoshell
+1.setup  mongodb & mongoshell<br>
 2.Open VScode and new terminal
     Run this comments
     _________________